alextts627/azure-rest-api-specs/specification/maps/data-plane/Search/readme.md

 This is the AutoRest configuration file for Search Client

 ## Getting Started

 ## Configuration

 ### Basic Information

-These are the global settings for Search Client.

 ``` yaml
 title: SearchClient